JinXuan03/Module_s10262474_ChewJinXuan_Assg1_webs/README.md

-# my-newbie-repo
+# Assignment1
-This is a simple repo.
+This is the first assignment